-= Project emissions from the use of electricity for capture, transportation, compression $PE{ELEC,v}$ and utilisation or destruction of MM/VAM in year y (tCO2e/yr).
-Calculated in accordance with the latest approved version of the "Tool to calculate project emissions from electricity consumption".
+$PE{ELEC, y}$ = Project emissions from the use of electricity for capture, transportation, compression and utilisation or destruction of MM/VAM in year y (tCO2e/yr).
+Calculated in accordance with the latest approved version of the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption"

-= Project emissions from the combustion of fossil fuels for capture, transportation, $PE{FF,v}$ compression and utilisation or destruction of MM/VAM in year y (tCO2e/yr).
+PE{FF} = Project emissions from the combustion of fossil fuels for capture, transportation, compression and utilisation or destruction of MM/VAM in year y (tCO2e/yr).
 Calculated in accordance with the latest approved version of the "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"